 We’re adding feature flags to Bucket.
 Learn more and sign up for the private beta

-These days, it can feel like product teams are clocking in at a feature factory.
-A conveyor belt optimized for output.
+These days, it can feel like engineers and designers are clocking in at a feature factory.
+A conveyor belt optimized for output ahead of customer pains.

-Tools and automation have emerged to help product teams take features from design to deployment faster than ever.
+Tools and automation have emerged to help them take features from design to deployment faster than ever.
 Or to “Done”, as issue trackers call it.

 But features aren’t done when they’re deployed.
-That’s when customers see them for the first time.
-It’s the most important time in a feature’s lifecycle but it’s also when product teams drop attention.
+That’s when customers see them for the first time!
+It’s the most important time in a feature’s lifecycle but it’s also when we drop attention.

 With such an approach, it’s not surprising that 50% of all features fail to make a customer impact in the first iteration.
 It’s nuts!